malcommac/Hydra/README.md

 - `timeout`: add a timeout timer to the Promise; if it does not fulfill or reject after given interval it will be marked as rejected.
 - `all`: create a Promise that resolved when the list of passed Promises resolves (promises are resolved in parallel).
 Promise also reject as soon as a promise reject for any reason.
 - `any`: create a Promise that resolves as soon as one passed from list resolves.
 It also reject as soon as a promise reject for any reason.
-- `forward`: Perform an operation in the middle of a chain that does not affect the resolved value but may reject the chain.
+- `pass`: Perform an operation in the middle of a chain that does not affect the resolved value but may reject the chain.
 - `recover`: Allows recovery of a Promise by returning another Promise if it fails.
 - `map`: Transform items to Promises and resolve them (in paralle or in series)
 - `zip`: Create a Promise tuple of a two promises
-- `delay`: delay the execution of a Promise by a given time interval.
+- `defer`: defer the execution of a Promise by a given time interval.

 <a name="always" />